Tungsten chemical etching is ideal for a variety of military, aerospace, medical, telecommunications, and electronics applications.

 - Low coefficient of thermal expansion

 - High tensile strength

-Half of the Tungsten is consumed to produce hard materials--namely Tungsten Carbide--with the remaining major use being in alloys and steels for a variety of industries, including:
+Half of all Tungsten is consumed to produce hard materials--namely Tungsten Carbide--with the remaining major use being in alloys and steels for a variety of applications in aerospace, medical, telecommunications, and electronics, including:

 - If made very pure, Tungsten retains its hardness (which exceeds that of many steels), and becomes malleable enough that it can be worked